adaptris/interlok-docs-legacy/pages/cookbook/cookbook-jdbc-data-capture.md

 - We get the nodelist returned by `/document/sample` and for each node in the list we resolve the the xpath `./data` to find the parameter to pass into the insert statement.
    - This results in 4 INSERT statements being executed.

-{% include note.html content="For a full discussion about [jdbc-statement-parameters][jdbc-statement-parameter] then you can look at the [Statement Parameters section of Data Extract using JDBC](cookbook-jdbc-data-query.html#statement-parameters)" %}
+{% include tip.html content="There is a variant of this service called [jdbc-batching-data-capture-service][] which allows you to set a batch window for performance purposes; a [jdbc-data-capture-service][] is simply a [jdbc-batching-data-capture-service][] with a batch window set to 1." %}

 ## JDBC Raw Data Capture Service ##